Many people in the Sarasota and Bradenton area have to call a Plumber to come to their house, because they are on a well and have no water.

-Wimpy’s Dependable Plumbing has found while servicing the Sarasota, Bradenton and Myakka City areas, that the pressure switch is usually the culprit of the infamous, ” I have no water ,” service call.
+Wimpy’s Plumbing & Air has found while servicing the Sarasota, Bradenton and Myakka City areas, that the pressure switch is usually the culprit of the infamous, ” I have no water ,” service call.
 Ants in a pressure switch is a very common problem.
 When it rains a lot, especially like it has been raining in Sarasota and Bradenton, ants seek out high ground.
 When I say high ground, it is really the next level up from the area that retains water.
 Usually this is the pad the pump sits on.
 The ants will seek out this higher ground and make a home right inside your pressure switch.
 It’s warm and shady inside the pressure switch.
 As the ants crawl around inside your pressure switch, and make themselves a comfy little home, they get between the points that make contact when the pump calls for water.
 When they are caught between the points and the points close, they get squashed and die.
 This leaves their remnants there on the contacts of the points.
 The next time the pump calls for water, the pressure switch closes, but cannot make proper contact, due to the ant remnants on the face of the contacts.
 That’s when you have no water.

 Your dependable plumber in Sarasota has found the best way to prevent ants in a pressure switch, is to mount the switch as high as possible.
 Sometimes the height is determined by the length of the wire going to the pressure switch or where the pump was originally placed.